-(PHO) 110 Introduction To Photography And Photojournalism (3)
+PHO 110 Introduction To Photography And Photojournalism (3)

 Photography and photojournalism are introduced.
 Topics include the general mechanics of camera lenses and shutters and the general characteristics of photographic films, papers, and chemicals.
 Darkroom procedures are presented, including enlarging, processing, contact printing, and exposing films and papers.
-Artificial lighting is studied.
+Artificial lighting is introduced.
 Laboratory fee.
 (2 Lec., 4 Lab.)

-(PHO) 111 Advanced Photography And Photojournalism (3)
+PHO 111 Advanced Photography And Photojournalism (3)

+Prerequisite: Photography 110 or demonstrated competence approved by the instructor.
 Techniques learned in Photography 110 are refined.
 Emphasis is on photographic communication.
 Laboratory fee.
 (2 Lec., 4 Lab.)